 Wood Quality and Construction

-For cabin units, wood selection affects durability, off-gassing, and the overall session environment.
+For cabin units, wood selection affects durability, heat retention, and off-gassing.
 Canadian Western Red Cedar is the premium standard — naturally antimicrobial, aromatic, and moisture-resistant.
-Canadian hemlock is a common mid-tier alternative: structurally sound, lower aromatic intensity, and typically lower cost.
-Nordic spruce is best suited for outdoor exterior use where weather resistance matters more than interior aesthetics.

 Format: Cabin, Pod, or Blanket

-The cabin is the full experience — standing room, ambient heat, social capacity.
-It requires a permanent footprint, assembly, and typically a dedicated space.
-The blanket wraps around you in direct contact, is portable and storable, and requires nothing beyond an outlet.
-The pod sits between: more immersive than a blanket, less immersive than a cabin, and typically as portable as a blanket.
+The cabin is the full experience — standing room, ambient heat, and social capacity.
+It requires a permanent footprint, assembly time, and a dedicated space.
+The blanket (HigherDOSE) wraps directly against the body, stores flat, and requires nothing beyond a standard outlet.

 Match the format to how you actually live.
 The unit that fits your life gets used.
 The unit that requires a behavioral change often doesn’t.